travishamilton/STSN/README.md

-# lightPropagation
+# STSN
-Project modeling the propagation of light through some material.
+Project modeling the propagation of light through some unknown material.

 Please feel free to add or modify the code accordingly and make suggestions with pull requests or via e-mail.

+I.
+1. travelNorm.py contains the Tensorflow Python script for the "unmasked version" of the STSN
+2. travelMask.py contains the Tensorflow ... ... ... ... ...   "masked version" where a certain region is omitted during the loss function calculation.
+3. plotCostsAndWeights.m contains the MATLAB script for plotting the costs and weights of each test
+4. scatter_n4_T40.py contains the original (non-Tensorflow) NumPy and Autograd implementation of the STSN (no masking applied).

+II.
 The naming of the data files under data/... is: scatter_wL_TnL_all_io.csv